RohitDhatrak/personal-website/content/blog/time-space-complexity/index.md

 ---
 title: Time and Space Complexity
 date: "2020-11-04T22:12:03.284Z"
-description: "Time Complexity is a method used to determine how our algorithm scales that is will our algorithm be able to run in the required amount of time.
-We don't measure the time in seconds as it depends"
+description: "Time Complexity is used to determine if our algorithm will be able to run in the required amount of time.
+We don't measure the time in seconds as it depends on various factors like..."
 ---

 #####What is time complexity?